Before Your Appointment

 Where do I call for an appointment?

-How do I prepare for the office visit?
+How do I prepare for the first office visit?

 What should I bring with me to the office visit?

-• The name and phone number of your primary care doctor and clinic
+- The name and phone number of your referring physician and clinic

 How long will my appointment last?

 This can vary greatly depending on the physician, but it's wise to allow at least 1 hour for the visit.

 The most convenient parking is the skyway parking ramp at 65th Street, west of France Avenue.
 The rate for this ramp is $2.00 for the first hour and $1.00 for each additional hour.
 There is a courtesy phone in the skyway if you need help crossing.
 There is also a limited number of handicapped parking spaces at the entrance to our building at 6405 France Avenue.

 What benefits should I confirm with my insurance carrier?